elicia4/linux_notes/commands/top.md

 - stopped tasks are tasks that are in the process of closing down.
 - zombie processes

+### Zombie Process

 What is a zombie process?
 A child process is one that was started by another process, you can see them by pressing `<Shift + V>`.
 You can see relationships between child and parent processes now.

 At the top on the right, you can probably see `systemd`, it makes sense since it's an init system, it's the first process that runs and it schedules the other processes.
 Virtually everything is the child process of `systemd`.
-But it's not the only process that can spawn other processes.
+It's not the only process that can spawn other processes.

 But what does it have to do with zombie processes?
 When a child process is closed, it waits for final instructions from its parent in order to free up resources, so what happens is when a child process gets finished it becomes a zombie, it waits for its parent to release it and remove it from the system.

-However, if a parent process is closed and the child process is still running and it is waiting for instructions from a process that no longer exists, then it can become an orphan.
+However, if a parent process is closed and the child process is still running and is waiting for instructions from a process that no longer exists, then it can become an orphan.
 It will stay running forever because there's nothing to give it final instructions, it's never going to happen.

 Mostly, zombie processes don't take up much resources on the system and are not a cause for alarm.
 A simple solution is to reboot the system, that will clean all processes.

+### CPU Statistics

-The third line has to do with CPU statistics. `us` means user space, `sy` refers to kernel space (`sy` means system but it's about the kernel), they are directly related to each other.
+The third line has to do with CPU statistics:
+- `us` means user space,
+- `sy` refers to kernel space (`sy` means system but it's about the kernel), they are directly related to each other.

 User space is where programs run, anything that is not directly tied to the kernel is running in user space.
-The percentage that you see is the percentage of time your CPU has been used to process tasks within that category. `ni` stands for niceness, it refers to priority or the nice value of a process.
+The percentage that you see is the percentage of time your CPU has been used to process tasks within that category.

+`ni` stands for niceness, it refers to the priority or the nice value of a process.
 You can configure the niceness value of a process to alter its scheduling priority on the CPU.
 You might be running something on your machine that is super important and you want to make sure that the CPU is paying special attention to that process, in that case you might want to configure the niceness value of that process to increase its priority.
 In regards to `top`, the field shows the percentage of time the CPU has spent running processes that were configured with a custom niceness value.

 - `id` is for "idle".
 It shows how much time the CPU has been idle for, the higher the number, the less busy the system generally is.